Skip to main content

 Why You Should Let Us Solve Your Company Naming Conundrum

 Our decades of experience have sharpened our skills and made us pretty savvy name screeners.
 But we don’t rely too heavily on past experience — we stay abreast of the shifting trends so that your name is relevant in today’s rapidly changing culture.
-You can feel fully confident that the names we pitch to you have cleared all of our preliminary screenings — reducing the chances that your legal will reject the name because it’s too high risk for your company, brand, product, or service.
+You can feel confident that the names we pitch to you have cleared our preliminary screenings — reducing the chances that your legal will reject the name because it’s too high risk for your company, brand, product, or service.
 We can screen the market for identical and similar goods as well as similar marks.